 Under Conditional Formatting, New Rule is an option to conditionally format texts with color.
 We have to select a rule type to apply conditional formatting in selected cells.

-Before commencing to Case 3, undo (i.e., Press CTRL+Z) all the outcomes achieved in Case 2.
+Before commencing Case 3, undo (i.e., Press CTRL+Z) all the outcomes achieved in Case 2.

-Returning to the New Formatting Rule window, click OK.
+- Again, you will return to the New Formatting Rule box. just click on OK.

 Method 2: Using Custom Rule to Conditional Format Text Color